 a=extmap:1 3gpp:pdu-set-info burst

 When the extension is used, the PDU set information HE shall include a TTNB (Time To the Next Burst) field.
-The TTNB field shall appear immediately after the PSS (PDU Set Size) when it is used of immediately after the basic fields of the PDU set information RTP HE when PSS is not used.
+The TTNB field shall appear immediately after the PSS (PDU Set Size) when it is used or immediately after the basic fields of the PDU set information RTP HE when PSS is not used.
 The TTNB field is 8 bits in length and is expressed in milliseconds.
 The TTNB indication can be used by the receiver UE to initiate the corresponding sleep state.
-The TTNB field shall be set to 0 if B is equal to 000b, i.e., the sender does not have the means to determine the idle time, or if B is equal to 001b, i.e., the current PDU is not the last PDU of the burst.
+The TTNB field shall be set to 0 if B is equal to 000b, i.e., the sender does not have the means to determine the idle period, or if B is equal to 001b, i.e., the current PDU is not the last PDU of the burst.

-Note: Currently, 5GC only supports the End of Burst indication.
-Support of idle time indication in 5GC and signaling to RAN needs to be aligned with SA2 and RAN2.
+NOTE: Currently, 5GC only supports the End of Burst indication.
+Support of idle period indication in 5GC and signaling to RAN needs to be aligned with SA2 and RAN2.

+NOTE: Latency impact of determining TTNB at the RTP sender is FFS.

 Proposal